Seychelles History – the early Days

-At the early 16th century Portuguese sailors and Vasco da Gama, crossing from India to East Africa, sighted the Islands which became known as the Amirantes.
+In the early 16th century Portuguese sailors and Vasco da Gama, crossing from India to East Africa, sighted the Islands which became known as the Amirantes.
 The granitic islands began to appear on Portuguese maps as the ‘The Seven Sisters’ and ‘The Brothers’.

 The islands became a pirate haven, they arrived in the Indian Ocean from the Caribbean, capturing vessels using the “Spice Route” and hiding from British Navy persecutor ships.
-Rumours about several pirates chests are still around on the islands.
+Rumors about several pirates chests are still around on the islands.

-During the war between England and France in the 18th century, colonisation started, a French captain took possession of Mahé and other islands close to Mahé on behalf the king of France and the French East India Company on 1st November 1756.
-To celebrate this, the giant “Possession Stone” was erected in late 1756 and the unnamed island became a name “Seychelles” to honour a man called “Vicompte Moreau de Sechelle” who was Minister of Finance during of France.
+During the war between England and France in the 18th century, colonization started, a French captain took possession of Mahé and other islands close to Mahé on behalf of the king of France and the French East India Company on 1st November 1756.
+To celebrate this, the giant “Possession Stone” was erected in late 1756 and the unnamed island became a name “Seychelles” to honor a man called “Vicompte Moreau de Sechelle” who was Minister of Finance during of France.

 The Seychelles islands were captured and released several times during the French Revolution and the Napoleonic wars, then passed officially to the British under the 1814 Treaty of Paris.

-During the time of French Revolution and the Napoleonic wars possession of the islands alternated between France and Britain several times, then in 1814 officially passed to the British Government.
+During the time of the French Revolution and the Napoleonic wars possession of the islands alternated between France and Britain several times, then in 1814 officially passed to the British Government.